atlas-cli/nestjs-boilerplate/README.md

 ## Features

-- :file_folder: Database: This feature uses TypeORM, an ORM (Object-Relational Mapping) library that simplifies the process of working with databases in your application.
+- :file_folder: Database: This feature uses Mongoose, an ORM (Object-Relational Mapping) library that simplifies the process of working with databases in your application.

 - :seedling: Seeding: This feature allows you to seed your database with initial data, which can be useful for testing and development purposes.